filipekiss/blog/content/blog/git-gpg-verified-commits/index.md

 #### Configuring git to sign your commits

-Now that we have a key and GitHub already knows about this key, we need to tell git that we want to sign all our commits from now own, using the key provided above.
+Now that we have a key, we need to tell git that we want to sign all our commits from now own.
 Do you still have that key id?
 Good!
-Let's tell git to use it to sign our
+Let's tell git to use it to sign our commits:
-commits:

 ```sh
 git config user.signingkey A5A675575744B557